The Lyceum Club Melbourne

 The Club currently hosts over 70 different circles of interest, monthly club lunches and dinners and special events throughout the year, often with distinguished speakers.

-Membership is open to women with university qualifications, women who have distinguished themselves in art, music or literature or who have taken a prominent part in education and women who have rendered important public service.
+Membership is open to women with university qualifications, women who have distinguished themselves in art, science, medicine, music, or literature or who have taken a prominent part in education and women who have rendered important public service.

 Ridgway Place Melbourne VIC 3000